The UEFA 2015 Champions League final is set to be a classic battle of two teams with contrasting styles and strengths.

 But it's somewhat of a disservice to label the Italian champions just as a defensive unit; they have the attacking weapons in Pirlo, Pogba and Tevez to hurt Barcelona on the counter attack.

 Juve's game plan is clear, keep it tight and a 0-0 half time score line would be the ideal scenario.
 Allegri's side will be keen to soak up the punches Barcelona throw at them and launch the killer blow as the game wears on.

-An early goal for Barcelona, however, will scupper their chances and swing the game massively in favour of the Spanish champions.
-Then it’s a question of whether Pogba and Juve’s midfield can wrestle the game back?
+An early goal for Barcelona, however, will scupper their chances.
+It will also swing the game massively in favour of the Spanish champions.
+Then it's a question of whether Pogba and Juve's midfield can wrestle the game back?